KaneshaMontana/KaneshaMontana/README.md

 ## 👩🏾‍💻 🌸 About Me
 I have been working as a Platform Engineer in London for almost 3 years which has allowed me to gain hands-on experience with **AWS**, **Azure**, **Terraform**, **Docker**, and **CI/CD tools**.

-## 🌱 I’m currently learning
+## 🌱 I’m currently learning:
-  - 12 Week Cyber Security Bootcamp with **Seidea x Sage** preparing for CompTIA Security+ cert
+  - Cisco Python Essentials Part 1
   - **Python** (Building a CIDR Calculator)
   - How to create my own **homelab**
   - **Kubernetes**